Welcome to the Internet Architecture and Protocols Lab!

 It’s OK for your questions to include screenshots or data from your own lab experiment, even though it will be visible to other students - you don’t have to worry about “giving away an answer” to other students by including it in your question.
 (You are not allowed to send screenshots or data from the lab directly to another student, or share it on another forum - but you are allowed to include it in a question on the Q&A site.)

-Your answers to the lab report questions on Gradescope should be in your own words.
+Your answers to the lab report questions should be in your own words.
 You are not allowed to use ChatGPT, other AI tools, or human assistance to help you write answers.
 You are allowed to use Google Translate or other machine translation tools to write your answers in another language and then translate them to English.

 Can I work on the lab assignment together with another student?